PaulStanley/oscola-biblatex/README.txt

 August 2012      Version 1	Original release

-September 2012   Version 1.1	Various bugfixes and corrections to
+November 2012   Version 1.1	Various bugfixes and corrections to
-	  	 	 	the documentation.
+	  	 	 	the documentation